 Days

-- Last Sunday in January: Leprosy Day
+- Third Sunday in June: Father's Day

 Why do you keep falling for the same type?